 Fortunately, I was able to put the brakes on it but here we are in November and this actually happened over the July 4 weekend.
 So, it's been four months and this is still not resolved.
 So, with data breach incidents, it takes a long time to do it, and it's easy to do it wrong.
 But to do it right is tough.

 How can MSPs be better prepared for situations when customers ask them for help?
-You mentioned once MSPs can help but not do the actual work.
+You mentioned that MSPs can help but not do the actual work.

 Eric: That's a really big distinction, and there are two ways that they can go about it: First of all, in the category of making sure their MSA applies, the one thing that they can do is just have a statement of work that's between them and their customer for filling out or helping fill out their cyber insurance application.
 If they don't want to charge their customer for it, so be it.

 But the statement of work will clearly lay out who is responsible for what with the application.
 Something I see lacking, even when MSPs do put some paper in place, is that the statement is too broad or too vague and not specific enough to what they're doing.